zvada/technology/docs/software/koji-workflow.md

 -   build
     This task takes a SRPM and a target, and attempts to create a complete Build in the target's destination tag from the target's build repository.
 This task will launch one buildArch task for each architecture in the destination tag; if each subtask is successful, then it will launch a tagBuild subtask.

+    !!! note
-    -   Note that if the build task is marked as "scratch", then it won't result in a Build.
+        If the build task is marked as "scratch", then it won't result in a saved Build.

 -   buildArch
     This task takes a SRPM, architecture name, and a Koji repository as an input, and runs `mock` to create output RPMs for that arch.
 The build artifacts are added to the Build if all buildArch tasks are successful.